What is a broken wrist, and how is it treated?

 Although most wrist fractures occur in the distal radius, the fracture itself can have many variations including:

 Intra-articular fracture – A fracture that extends into the wrist joint.

 Extra-articular fracture – A fracture that does not extend into the joint.

-Open fracture.
-When a fractured bone breaks the skin.
-These types of fractures require immediate medical attention because of the risk for infection.
+Open fracture – When a fractured bone breaks the skin.
+These types of fractures require immediate medical attention because of the risk of infection.

 At OrthoNeuro non-surgical treatment options may include:

-- If you have been suffering the symptoms of a broken wrist, schedule an appointment with one of our Board Certified Hand and Wrist Specialists at one of our 7 convenient locations throughout Greater Columbus.
+If you have been experiencing the symptoms of a broken wrist, schedule an appointment with one of our Board Certified Orthopedic and Sports Medicine Specialists at one of our 7 convenient locations throughout Greater Columbus.

 Best of all, most patients can be seen within 24 hours of making an appointment.